 To get a full picture of the Pliocene a number of techniques will be required including data acquisition, data synthesis and climate modelling.
 The BGS Climate Change team in collaboration with the Sellwood Group for Palaeoclimatology at the School of Earth and Environment, University of Leeds, will model Pliocene and possible future climate change in order to contribute to the understanding of these warmer than modern climates and access their potential similarities.

-Contact Dr Mark Williams, Palaeoclimate & Palaeoenvironment, for more information.
+Contact Dr James Riding, Palaeoclimate & Palaeoenvironment, for more information.